The right to disconnect

 Next steps for employers

 There are some steps you can take to mitigate the impact of the ‘right to disconnect’ before it comes into effect in August 2024.
 If an employee’s role may require out-of-hours contact, you should ensure that this is set out in their position description and contract of employment.
-Where an employee is paid above the relevant Modern Award or enterprise agreement you should also set off against out-of-hours contact in their contract of employment.
 You should also establish protocol for out-of-hours contact to avoid it being deemed unreasonable.
 This could include protocol on what kind of matters may require out-of-hours contact, appropriate methods for contact and managers with delegated responsibility to make out-of-hours contact.

 Previous